 There really hard and fast rules, just make sure you are aware of how much protein you are taking in if you are tracking your protein / macro goals.

 Pure protein powders such as Bulk Nutrients WPC or WPI contain very little fat and carbohydrates which make them ideal for anyone looking to lose fat and gain lean muscle.
-However mass gainers such as our Muscle Food 101 are designed to assist with weight gains so they contain added carbohydrates and fat to help with this goal.
+However, mass gainers such as our Muscle Food 101 are designed to assist with weight gains so they contain added carbohydrates and fat to help with this goal.

-The benefit of a protein powder is they're a very pure, convenient and fast acting protein source.
-Protein powders are great to replenish muscles post workout or add to meals throughout the day in order to meet individual macro/calorie goals.
+The benefit of a protein powder is they're a very pure, convenient and fast-acting protein source.
+Protein powders are great to replenish muscles post-workout or add to meals throughout the day in order to meet individual macro/calorie goals.

-Like anything to do with nutrition it differs person to person - it all depends on your goal, body weight and level of physical activity.
+Like anything to do with nutrition it differs from person to person — it all depends on your goal, body weight and level of physical activity.

-For example 1.2g of protein per kg of body weight can be sufficient for sedentary people, while more active people looking to build muscle require more protein to assist with muscle development (anything from 1.4-2.4g per kg of body weight).
+For example, 1.2g of protein per kg of body weight can be sufficient for sedentary people, while more active people looking to build muscle require more protein to assist with muscle development (anything from 1.4-2.4g per kg of body weight).

 For fat loss, a protein intake of 1.8-2.7g/kg can be effective along with a calorie deficit.
 A higher protein intake of up to 3.3g/kg can be beneficial for anyone bulking and trying to put on size.